Junior Buckeye League Rules

-5.13 Junior Varsity may only run a no huddle offense the last 2 minutes of the 2nd and 4th quarters.
+5.13 Junior Varsity may only run a no-huddle offense in the last 2 minutes of the 2nd and 4th quarters.

 - First violation will result in a warning; all following violations shall be penalized as delay of game.

 5.14Coaches, aides, medical staff, and players only are permitted on the sidelines.
-One coach per team is permitted goal line to goal line.
-All other personnel must stay between the 30 yard lines.
+One coach per team is permitted from goal line to goal line.
+All other personnel must stay between the 30-yard lines.

-- First violation will result in a warning; all following violations shall be penalized as a sideline violation.
+- First violation will result in a warning; all following violations shall be penalized as sideline violations.

 5.15 During JV games, one coach for each team is permitted on the field during play.
 He must remain at least 10 yards behind the line of scrimmage and cannot coach his team after the offensive huddle breaks.